rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MPT: Can I get a call with 402 and the moment team and we can work some of this out?

 ZB: To wrap up this.
-Are we not willing to move this to stage 1 and we want to keep it stage 0
+Are we not willing to move this to stage 1 and we want to keep it stage 0?

-YK: No, let's move it to stage 1
+YK: No, let's move it to stage 1.

-AWB: I think moving to stage 1 is fine
+AWB: I think moving to stage 1 is fine.

 YK: Stage 1 is: we want to move this to solutions space.